-The sand is not as soft and white as in others, and you may not be surrounded only by nature, but this calm beach worth a visit with no doubt.
-It was the favourite for some members of my family.
+The sand is not as soft and white as in others, and you may not be surrounded only by nature, but this calm beach is worth a visit no doubt.
+It was the favourite of some members of my family.

 Time from Palma (by car): 29 minutes

 Cala Mesquida is located in one of Mallorca’s most picturesque regions, in the northwest of the island, close to the towns of Cala Ratjada and Capdepera.

 The sand extends all the way into the land along the about 350-meter-long beach.
 The water is very clear and has lovely colours of blue, while the sand is brilliant and fine-grained.